 More recently, the company launched LLaMa, an open-source large language model.
 Though LLaMa is not a chatbot, it powers Meta's chatbot, Meta AI, which is available across Meta's properties, including Facebook, Instagram, Messenger, and WhatsApp.
 Meta AI reached a milestone of more than 1 billion monthly active users in May 2025.

-CEO Mark Zuckerberg sees conversational and generational AI as a huge potential market, and the company plans to continue investing in chatbots and related areas.
+CEO Mark Zuckerberg sees conversational and generative AI as a huge potential market, and the company plans to continue investing in chatbots and related areas.
 It's been aggressively hiring AI researchers, and it acquired 49% of Scale AI, a data-labeling specialist, for $14 billion in June.
+It also plans to significantly ramp up capital expenditures in 2026.

 Should you invest in AI chatbot technology?